sahinyurek/docs/docs/administration/platform-management/authentication/advanced-settings.md

     <img src="../images/local-authentication.png" alt="Local Authentication" width="1000" height="1000"/>

 1. **Directories Authentication**: You can configure The Hive to use either active directory or LDAP to authorize the users.
-If you manage your users through a active directory, then you can configure TheHive in a way that every time a user enters the username, you will authenticate the crredentials in the configured active directory and if active directory accepts the credentials then you authorize the user.
+If you manage your users through a active directory, then you can configure TheHive in a way that every time a user enters the username, you will authenticate the credentials in the configured active directory and if active directory accepts the credentials then you authorize the user.

     Active Directory Configuration: